moby/moby/docs/sources/introduction/understanding-docker.md

  - Easy on the resources;
  - Extremely light to deal with;
- - Do not come with overheads;
+ - Do not come with substantial overhead;
  - Very easy to work with;
- - Agnostic in essence;
+ - Agnostic;
  - Can work *on* virtual machines;
  - Secure and isolated;
  - *Artful*, *social*, *fun*, and;